Kong/docs.konghq.com/app/_src/gateway-operator/guides/konnect-entities/consumer-and-consumergroup.md

 ## Associate the Consumer with Credentials

 Consumers can have credentials associated with them.
 You can create one of the supported credential types.
-Please refer to the below CRs documentation links to learn all the available fields for each credential type.
+Please refer to the below Custom Resource's documentation links to learn all the available fields for each credential type.

 - [KongCredentialBasicAuth](/gateway-operator/{{ page.release }}/reference/custom-resources/#kongcredentialbasicauth)
 - [KongCredentialKeyAuth](/gateway-operator/{{ page.release }}/reference/custom-resources/#kongcredentialkeyauth)